ctmbl/ctf-write-ups/FCSC-2023/pwn/pterodactyle/pterodactyle_WU.md

 >> Wrong password!
 Segmentation fault
 ```
-A seg fault, like that smell!
+a SIGSEGV, I like that smell!

 ### the BIG problem
 > I took a veryyyyyy long time (like almost 8-10h) understanding what's coming next, I've first tried to bruteforce